Lotus-Gaming-DE/wcr-api/README.md

 uvicorn main:app --reload
 ```

-Logging is configured at **INFO** level on startup so you will see data
+Logging is configured at **INFO** level by a FastAPI lifespan handler which also
+loads unit data on startup.
+This ensures the application is ready to serve
-loading and request information in the console.
+requests immediately and you will see data loading messages in the console.

 When running locally the API is available at `http://127.0.0.1:8000`.